L12D2/backup_hcho_asiaaq_-_more/step_by_step_pairing.md

 **https://github.com/L12D2/backup_hcho_asiaaq_-_more/tree/main/hcho_cs/batch_scripts** **IS NOT A MELODIES MONET ENVIRONMENT.**

 It is simply where documented copies to run pairing are stored.
 You can download them directly and place them in a folder of your choice within the MELODIES MONET environment you created in Step 1.
+Alternatively, just work in the batch_scripts file path on the asia_aq_cs branch and refer to the following files that you need to run pairing.

 You can also find copies of them in the `asia_aq_cs` branch and use them directly there.